-Based in the College of Agriculture and Natural Resources, AgBioResearch is composed of a network of on-campus laboratories and research centers across the state.
-More than 300 faculty members from 29 academic departments, research institutes and laboratories receive support from AgBioResearch.
-Beyond the college, AgBioResearch is affiliated with the College of Arts and Letters, College of Communication Arts and Sciences, College of Engineering, College of Natural Science, College of Social Science, and the College of Veterinary Medicine.
+AgBioResearch is composed of a network of on-campus laboratories and research centers across the state.
+More than 330 faculty members from 30 academic departments, research institutes and laboratories across MSU receive support from AgBioResearch.
+In addition to the College of Agriculture and Natural Resources, AgBioResearch is affiliated with the College of Arts and Letters, College of Communication Arts and Sciences, College of Engineering, College of Natural Science, College of Osteopathic Medicine, College of Social Science, and the College of Veterinary Medicine.
 AgBioResearch helps Michigan agriculture compete nationally and globally by developing ways to increase production efficiency, improve product quality and meet market needs.
 Other research focuses on food safety and security, natural resource management and the emerging bioeconomy.
 Research also concentrates on economic development, recreation and tourism, climate change and water quality.

-AgBioResearch activities are conducted in laboratories, greenhouses and several south campus experimental plots in East Lansing.
-Research also takes place at the 13 off-campus field research centers ranging from a forest biomass innovation center in the Upper Peninsula to fruit and vegetable research centers in the southernmost counties of the state.
+AgBioResearch activities are conducted in laboratories, greenhouses and several south campus experimental lands in East Lansing.
+Research also takes place at the 14 off-campus field research centers ranging from a forest biomass innovation center in the Upper Peninsula to fruit and vegetable research centers in the southernmost counties of the state.

 AgBioResearch, following in the land-grant tradition, is about more than agriculture.
-It is an idea for higher education that combines practical information with innovative scientific studies to generate knowledge to meet rapidly changing needs in the state and nation.
+It is an idea for higher education that com bines practical information with innovative scientific studies to generate knowledge to meet rapidly changing needs in the state and nation.